kahypar/mt-kahypar/README.md

 ![connectivity](https://github.com/kahypar/mt-kahypar/assets/9654047/095ccc64-e200-4291-86ae-9a8fbb979bda)

-The connectivity metric additionally multiplies the weight of each cut-net with the number of block spanned by that net λ(e) minus one.
+The connectivity metric additionally multiplies the weight of each cut-net with the number of blocks spanned by that net λ(e) minus one.
 Thus, the connectivity metric tries to minimize the number of blocks connected by each net.

 ### Sum-of-External-Degree Metric